dvdmtw98/notes/My Vault/Information Security/Tools/Nmap/Normal Scan Techniques.md

 #### Disables Ping Scan

-All hosted are treated as online and Scan for top 1000 ports is performed.
+All hosted are treated as online and Scan for top 1000 ports is performed
 Useful if ICMP packets are filtered

 ````bash
 nmap -Pn <ip-address>